 “Yallah!”
 Abdulraouf was shouting at his sister now.
 “Bring me the arbijy!”

 At her brother’s bidding, Maryam ran across the room, turned a corner, disappeared for a moment and then came back with a long tubular weapon.
-Nora knew from listening in to her uncles’ conversations that this was the weapon called an “ar–bi–jy” and she knew also that it fired explosives.
+Nora knew from listening in to her uncles’ conversations that this was a weapon capable of destruction on a theatrical scale.

 “Where are the rockets?!” shouted Abdulraouf.
 He looked angry as he ripped the rocket launcher from his sister’s grasp.

-Again Maryam disappeared and in an instant she was back, fumbling with a trio of silver-tipped rockets as if they were juggler’s clubs.
+Again Maryam disappeared and in an instant she was back, fumbling and juggling with a trio of silver-tipped rockets.

 “Go!”
 Abdulraouf shouted to her now, pointing at another assault rifle lying at the far corner of the room.
-“Find Arwa and fight!”
+“Find Arwa!
+Fight!”

-Arwa was Maryam’s friend.
-A Saudi who had married one of Abdulraouf’s fighters.
+Arwa was Maryam’s friend – a Saudi woman who had married one of Abdulraouf’s fighters many years ago.
 Arwa and Maryam had both learned how to use weapons.

 “Gooooo!”
 Abdulraouf was shouting now, lashings of spittle catching in his moustache.

-Ahmad instructed Nora to remain inside the house, and then he was gone and everyone was gone now and there was gunfire now as well, and more gunfire, and the sound of missiles and the chatter of a machine gun and then there was the rumble of helicopter rotors somewhere in the distance accompanied by the bwerrr of a louder, more powerful machine gun coming from somewhere off in the sky and then there was the sound of a rocket and another rocket then more gunfire and all of a sudden there was a loud bang and the grind and splutter of a failing engine and then another fizz of a rocket and another bang – a bang building into an explosion – and then a crash as a helicopter or an aircraft or indeed a V-22 Osprey (though Nora did not know it) landed hard in the middle of Yakla.
+Ahmad instructed Nora to remain inside the house, and then he was gone and everyone was gone now and there was gunfire now as well – the chatter of a machine gun – and there was the sound of missiles and the the rumble of helicopter rotors somewhere in the distance accompanied by the bwerrr of a louder, more powerful machine gun coming from somewhere off in the sky.
+Then there was the sound of a rocket and another rocket then more gunfire and all of a sudden there was a loud bang and then another fizz of a rocket and another bang – a bang building into an explosion – and then a crash as a helicopter or an aircraft or indeed a V-22 Osprey (though Nora did not know it) landed hard in the middle of Yakla.

 More gunfire.
 Grenades.
 Screaming.
 Gunfire.

-Then Nora’s mother had re-entered the house and she had a Kalashnikov tucked up against her shoulder and Abdulraouf was coming back through the door as well with his rocket launcher all out of rockets and Fahad – the birdlike youth – was right behind his leader.
-And now Abdoulraouf had discarded the empty rocket launcher and he had run into the adjacent room and he was already back with a Kalashnikov and now they were ready for a stand-off inside the room and the only thing said by anyone now was “Ummi!” or “Mama!” from the little girl and her eyes were filled with tears because she didn’t understand what was happening.
+Then Nora’s mother had re-entered the house and she had a Kalashnikov in her hands and Abdulraouf was coming back through the door as well with his rocket launcher but he was all out of rockets and Fahad – the birdlike youth – was right behind his leader.
+And now Abdoulraouf had discarded the empty rocket launcher and he had run into the adjacent room and he was already back with a Kalashnikov and now they were ready for a stand-off inside the room and the only thing said by anyone now was “ummi!” or “mama!” from the little girl and her eyes were filled with tears because she didn’t understand what was happening.

 Then, without warning there was a bright flash and a bang and Nora was blind and there were explosions all throughout the room and then something sharp slammed into her throat and all of a sudden she was lying on her back on a divan and she turned her head to the side and saw that Abdulraouf’s stomach was open with his innards pouring onto the floor and her mother was crumpled in a sad little pile in the corner of the room like a bundle of disheveled laundry.
 And Fahad – there was no more Fahad.

 And now there were two strange men in the room – clad in camouflage and wearing body armour and helmets and carrying fearsome looking sand-colour-painted assault rifles.
-Both of them had a presence in the room which was dominating and even though Nora knew that these men were men they could just as well have been some strange race of cyborgs for the quad-tubular goggles dangling in front of their eyes.
+Both of them had a presence in the room which was dominating and it occurred to Nora that these strangely-dressed men could just as well have been some strange race of cyborgs for the quad-tubular goggles dangling in front of their eyes.

 “Clear!” one of them shouted in a language Nora did not understand.